Frequently Asked Questions

 Composable Content & Strategy

-How does composable content differ from traditional content models?
+What is composable content and how does it differ from traditional content models?

-What are the benefits of adopting a composable content strategy?
+What are the main benefits of adopting a composable content strategy?

 Features & Capabilities